 Join the Alumni Board

 Each fall, the Ford School issues a call for Alumni Board nominations.
-You can put your name on the ballot for one of six open seats by submitting your self-nomination.
-Five seats are reserved for MPP/MPA or doctoral alumni, and for one alumni from our bachelor’s program.
+You can put your name on the ballot for one of five open seats by submitting your self-nomination.
+Four seats are reserved for MPP/MPA or doctoral alumni, and one for an alum from our bachelor’s program.
 Terms last for three years.
-This term would run from January 1, 2021-December 31, 2023.
+This term would run from January 1, 2022-December 31, 2024.
 If you are interested in joining the board and would like to learn more, a Zoom session will be held to answer your questions on October 20 at 5 p.m.
 EDT.
-E-mail Elisabeth Johnston at email@example.com if you would like to participate in the Zoom session.
+E-mail Elisabeth Johnston at firstname.lastname@example.org if you would like to participate in the session.

 What is the Alumni Board?